1:1 SUGAR REPLACEMENT

 One-to-one sugar replacements come in various crystal sizes—granulated, crystallized, and powdered.
 The terms granulated and crystallized are often used interchangeably by sellers, and both typically refer to crystals resembling table sugar, making them ideal replacements for regular sugar.
 All products listed above fall into one of these categories.

-On the other hand, powdered stevia, as the name suggests, refers to finely ground crystals, similar to confectioners’ or powdered sugar.
+On the other hand, powdered sweeteners, as the name suggests, refers to finely ground crystals, similar to confectioners’ or powdered sugar.
 It's a one-to-one substitute for regular powdered sugar and perfect for recipes that require a smooth texture or that final decorative touch.
 Most powdered products below contain finely ground erythritol or allulose combined with stevia leaf extract or monk fruit extract.
 Want to learn more about powdered sugar replacements?
 Check out my detailed guide HERE.

 What's a Brown Sugar Replacement?